SalahZITOUNI/SpaceSense_P_T/README.md

-# Internship Take Home Assignment - Software Engineer
-# User Manuel skill test for SpaceSense
+# Developing Back-end Features for an Image Segmentation Application
 The following Manuel or readme file will include the following parts:

 1. **Important information before starting.**